 If flying, select one of the following airports (in order of convenience): Bergamo, Verona, Milano Linate, Milano Malpensa, Treviso-Venezia.
 Each one has frequent buses connecting to a railway station.
 By rail reach the destinations of Brescia or Desenzano.
 For timetables and train tickets consult www.trenitalia.com.
-As you exit the railway station of Brescia, turn left and find the bus station of SIA, from where frequent buses takes you to Gargnano (1 hour 40 min trip).
+As you exit the railway station of Brescia, turn left and find the bus station of SIA, from where frequent buses takes you to Gargnano (1 hour 43 min trip).
+Ask the driver to drop you off at Villa di Gargnano.
+In front of the stop there is the small road that goes up towards the Center.
 For timetables consult www.sia-autoservizi.it or call +39 030 3774237.
 Be carful that the buses don’t run at all in August 15.

 From Desenzano buses are less frequent, but you have the choice of a ferry to Gargnano.
 For timetables consult www.navigazionelaghi.it or call the green number 800 551801.t or write to email@example.com

 With its churches, palaces, villas (Feltrinelli and Bettoni) and limonaie (winter shelters for lemon trees), Gargnano is a charming tourist destination in itself.

 Nearby attractions are: -* picturesque lakeside townships such as Sirmione, Malcesine, Riva, Toscolano, Gardone, and Salo’. -* mountain walks inside the National Park of the Alto Garda Bresciano and, on the east shores, on the popular Mount Baldo. -* historical and artistic cities such as Brescia, Mantova, Bergamo, Cremona, Verona with the Arena exhibitions, Vicenza, Padova and Venice. -* the leisure parks : water, mouvies and the famous Gardaland.